The OSS Projects You Depend on Take Security Seriously. Do You?

 An Example: Is Tomcat Insecure?

 Components like Tomcat, GWT, Spring top the list of security vulnerabilities because these projects are so widely used.
 No, Tomcat is not insecure, but here's the nuanced point we've been trying to make for a few months.
 Tomcat is very insecure if you are not paying attention to this constant stream of vulnerabilities and fixes.
-You can evaluate Tomcat for security, conclude that they take security seriously, install Tomcat 6.0.5, and then stop paying attention to these updates.
-Several months later you will be vulnerable to the recently identified Hash-based DOS attack and some exotic AJP vulnerability.
-If you don't pay attention, all of this security effort is for nothing.
+You can evaluate Tomcat for security, conclude they take security seriously, install Tomcat 6.0.5, and then stop paying attention to these updates.
+Several months later, you will be vulnerable to the recently identified Hash-based DOS attack and exotic AJP vulnerability.
+If you don't pay attention, all this security effort is for nothing.

 Tomcat's Security Depends on Your Paying Attention